steve-crouch/dirac-job-scheduling/_episodes/01-intro-job-scheduler.md

 Depending on your site and how your allocation is configured you may need to specify other parameters in your script.
 On Tursa for example, you may need to specify a `--qos` parameter in the script which stands for quality of service, which is used to constrain or modify the characteristics of a job.
+On other sites, a default `--qos` is already present and doesn't need to be explicitly supplied.

-So for example on Tursa, we can use `scontrol show` to display the allowed QoS' for a particular queue, e.g.:
+So for example on Tursa, we can use `scontrol show partition` to display the allowed QoS' for a particular queue, e.g.:

 ~~~
 scontrol show partition=cpu